Chart Color Schemes

 Educational outcomes in Collingwood Park - Redbank fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 14.6%, significantly lower than Greater Brisbane's average of 30.5%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 10.4%, followed by postgraduate qualifications (2.5%) and graduate diplomas (1.7%).
-Trade and technical skills are prominent, with 41.5% of residents aged 15+ holding vocational credentials - advanced diplomas (11.6%) and certificates (29.9%).
+Vocational credentials are prevalent, with 41.5% of residents aged 15+ holding them, including advanced diplomas (11.6%) and certificates (29.9%).
+Educational participation is high at 33.5%, with 12.8% in primary education, 9.7% in secondary education, and 3.9% pursuing tertiary education.

-Educational participation is high, with 33.5% of residents currently enrolled in formal education.
+Educational participation is notably high, with 33.5% of residents currently enrolled in formal education.
 This includes 12.8% in primary education, 9.7% in secondary education, and 3.9% pursuing tertiary education.

 Frequently Asked Questions - Education